 The Center for Health Equity is building the requisite infrastructure to ensure engagement by all stakeholders to advance a research and community outreach agenda.
 This infrastructure consists of the following “Cores” that will guide and inform all Center activities:

-- Community Engagement and Dissemination Core to ensure productive, two-way academic scientist-community partnerships to integrate “on-the-ground” perspectives and produce research with direct relevant application to the community.
+- Community Engagement and Advocacy Core to ensure productive, two-way academic scientist-community partnerships to integrate “on-the-ground” perspectives and produce research with direct relevant application to the community.
 This core includes the Patient Activated Learning System (PALS), an innovative online patient education platform which currently is being developed collaboratively with community partners to provide value for patients and caregivers alike.